alvarobasilys/web-alvaro-afteroffice-katalon/README.md

 ### Some Issues. . . . . .
 - Headless browser not working, some buttons are covered with ads.
-- When `avoidOpenBrowserLoopF = 1` testing process easily broken/stuck.
-Need add delay to avoid this problem
+- When `avoidOpenBrowserLoopF = 1` testing process easily broken/stuck due waiting web load properly.
+Need add delay / set continue to run after timeout in cofig to avoid this problem
 - This project develop in Windows environment and not yet tested in other environments.

 ### Documentation